 - Hold the tooth in place with aluminium foil.
 If you don’t have any aluminium foil handy, your child can bite down gently on a clean cloth – for example, a handkerchief or cotton flannel.

-If for some reason you can’t replace the tooth in its socket – for example, if your child is unconscious – put the tooth in milk or saline solution, or wrap it in plastic cling film and see your dentist immediately.
+If for some reason you can’t replace the tooth in its socket – for example, if your child is unconscious or distressed – put the tooth in milk or saline solution, or wrap it in plastic cling film and see your dentist or go to a hospital emergency department immediately.

 If your child chips or fractures a tooth, keep the piece of tooth and store it in milk.
 See your dentist immediately.